BrendelGroup/GoRAMPAGE/INSTALL.md

 programs are involved, typical installation can be scripted (as described) and would not take more than a few minutes.

-GoRAMPAGE relies on a number of bash, python, and R scripts that are placed in the [scripts](./scripts) directory.
-The python, and R scripts use various packages that must be pre-installed on your system.
-Run the _xcheckprerequisites_ bash script in the [scripts](./scripts) directory to see what is available.
+GoRAMPAGE relies on a number of bash scripts that are placed in the [scripts](./scripts) directory.
+These scripts invoke various packages that must be pre-installed on your system.
+A list of these packages (and how to install them) is found in ../src/README.md.
 If packages are missing, you need to install them prior to running the GoRAMPAGE workflow (there are different ways to install these packages; if in doubt, ask your systems administrator).

 ## Finally

-proceed to the [HOWTO](./HOWTO.md) document, and we'll tell you how to execute sample workflows (or, equally easy, your very own data analyses).
+Proceed to the [HOWTO](./HOWTO.md) document, and we'll tell you how to execute sample workflows (or, equally easy, your very own data analyses).